abid-mujtaba/haskell-cas/comments.md

 * We compare the degree of both expressions to calculate an order.
 * Note that when the degrees are equal we pass on the arguments to the ``compare'`` function.

-**L.10** - We leave this function undefined for now because we are unsure how to proceed at this depth.
-A possible refactor using recursion may be in order.S
+**L.10** - We leave this function defined as EQ for now because we are unsure how to proceed at this depth.
+A possible refactor using recursion may be in order.